zephsinx/Streampals/README.md

 Instructions on deploying to a server coming soon.

-StreamerWorm is also available as a Docker image at https://hub.docker.com/repository/docker/zephsinx/streamerworm
+StreamerWorm is also available as a Docker image on [Docker Hub](https://hub.docker.com/repository/docker/zephsinx/streamerworm).

 To use, run the following command and replace `[PORT]` with the port you want the application to run on: